 Into:

 - “I notice I lose my patience most often at bedtime when I’m exhausted and triggered.
-What can I do before and during bedtime to help myself stay calm?”
+What can I do before and during bedtime to help myself?
+How can I begin to notice what I’m feeling before it’s too late and I explode?”

 Now, you’ve identified a specific situation where you want to improve.
-You can come up with practical solutions like:
+You can come up with actionable ideas to try like:

-- Play calming music in the background to help you relax.
+- Play music in the background to help set a different tone for both yourself and your children.

 - Remind yourself: “This is just a moment in time.
 I can get through this.”

-By breaking your goal into smaller, realistic steps, you make it easier to succeed.
-You can try these strategies for a few days, see what works, and make adjustments as needed.
+By breaking your goal into smaller, realistic steps, you make it easier to identify progress.
+Identifying actionable steps also allows you to try them out for a few days, see what works, and make adjustments as needed.

 Progress Over Perfection